by Ray Sahelian, M.D.

-When the media and vaccine companies claim that this SPEM (spike protein expressing material, aka vaccine) product is safe and effective in preventing Covid-19 illness, they rarely mention all the people who had unpleasant side effects, had severe discomfort or pain lasting days or weeks, had loss of mobility, suffered from worry, anxiety, depression, sleepless nights, lost time from work, had adverse reactions that lasted weeks or months (such as tinnitus, joint pains, fatigue, exhaustion), and are now potentially exposed to future immune system dysfunction (or future neurodegenerative conditions?).
-They do not mention those who ended up in the ER getting multiple blood tests, MRIs, EKGs, holter monitors, electromyographies, lumbar punctures (to test for GBS), intravenous or IM medications, were hospitalized suffering from horrendous pain, spent weeks visiting different medical specialists (cardiologists, neurologists), incurred out of pocket medical expenses (some started GoFundMe pages), or actually have died as a result of the shots.
+When the media and vaccine companies claim that these SPEM (spike protein expressing materials, aka vaccines) products are safe and effective in preventing Covid-19 illness (which they are not), they rarely mention all the people who had unpleasant side effects, had severe discomfort or pain lasting days or weeks, had loss of mobility, suffered from worry, anxiety, depression, sleepless nights, lost time from work, had adverse reactions that lasted weeks or months (such as tinnitus, joint pains, fatigue, exhaustion), and are now potentially exposed to future immune system dysfunction (or future neurodegenerative conditions).
+They do not mention those who ended up in the ER getting multiple blood tests, MRIs, EKGs, holter monitors, electromyographies, lumbar punctures (to test for GBS), intravenous or IM medications, were hospitalized suffering from horrendous pain, spent weeks visiting different medical specialists (cardiologists, neurologists, ophtalmologists), incurred out of pocket medical expenses (some started GoFundMe pages), or actually have died as a result of the shots.
 To make the distress even worse, many doctors have denied their symptoms were related to the vaccines and even attributed the symptoms to psychological issues.
 A small percentage are no longer able to function in their previous work position.
 Eight percent of those who got their Moderna or Pfizer shots have missed their second dose.
 Did some of them have moderate or severe side effects that influenced their decision?

 Ray Sahelian, M.D.